deepaksamraj/kubernetes-fundamentals/README.md

 This confirms the Service is routing traffic to your pods.

 ## 🚀 What I Would Add Next
-This project forms a strong foundation.
 The next logical enhancements are:

 1. Ingress Controller
 Clean URLs (no NodePort)